Hitomiblood/ProjectsDataScienceMaster/Proyecto_TFM/README.md

 Tracking sperm heads is challenging due to the cost of manually labeling all images and the precision required.
 We need more accurate and smaller ROIs for heads and tails.
 Improving the current model should lead to better trajectory results.

 ## Next Steps
-[x] Obtain the regions of interest (ROI) from the first frame of each video.
+- Obtain the regions of interest (ROI) from the first frame of each video.
 You can find it [here](https://unirioja-my.sharepoint.com/:f:/g/personal/migomesu_unirioja_es/EiQ6OwZ20UNJme9Bnpp7QDMBv3sQ28NwRdytro0SRznJfQ?e=7cMSJJ).
-[x] Perform image labeling.
+- Perform image labeling.
-[x] Build the dataset and YAML configuration file.
+- Build the dataset and YAML configuration file.
-[x] Perform PseudoLabeling by extracting the ROIs from all frames of the videos and training the model.
+- Perform PseudoLabeling by extracting the ROIs from all frames of the videos and training the model:
-    * [x] Structure sequential code for ROI extraction.
+  * Structure sequential code for ROI extraction.
-    * [x] Create a schema for saving annotations and adding images and annotations together for the YAML file.
+  * Create a schema for saving annotations and adding images and annotations together for the YAML file.

 ## Conclusion
 This project aims to contribute to the field of bee reproductive biology by providing a reliable tool for drone sperm analysis, facilitating research in this crucial area.